nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 [ubi8/nodejs-16](https://catalog.redhat.com/software/containers/ubi8/nodejs-16/615aee9fc739c0a4123a87e1)
 image or a [dependency image](./building-good-containers.md#dependency-image).

-While a Node.js developer may not need to setup the CI/CD pipleline a good understanding of their organizations pipeline is often valuable in order to understand what's needed to externalize configuration in the code they write as well as being able to investigate problems that
+While a Node.js developer may not need to setup the CI/CD pipeline a good understanding of their organizations pipeline is often valuable in order to understand what's needed to externalize configuration in the code they write as well as being able to investigate problems that